 Tree of 40 Fruits: Sculpted through the process of grafting, each unique tree grows over forty different types of fruit.

-Soap making and beekeeping: Still Waters Farm specializes in demonstrating animal husbandry at 18th century reenactments and events in Indiana.
+Soap maker and beekeeper: Still Waters Farm specializes in demonstrating animal husbandry at 18th century reenactments and events in Indiana.
 They handcraft gifts such as goat milk soap, bayberry and beeswax candles, and beeswax salves for sale at these events.
 At Heritage Artisan Days, Still Waters Farm will be demonstrating soap making and beekeeping alongside some of their goat friends!

 Blacksmith: John and Beth Lovin demonstrate metal working using the centuries old techniques of blacksmithing, using a coal forge, anvil and various hand tools commonly used in a blacksmith shop of 200 years ago.
 The work and products will reflect how people worked in a blacksmith shop of 1800.